JohnSnowLabs/johnsnowlabs/docs/en/alab/install.md

 ![ack](/assets/images/annotation_lab/aws/ack.png)

-Once created, go do the Outputs tab and click on the NLP Lab URL.
+Once created, go do the Outputs tab and click on the Generative AI Lab URL.
 You may need to refresh the view.

 ![output](/assets/images/annotation_lab/aws/output.png)

-Now, to access the NLP Lab, you go to the CloudFront URL and log in with username “admin” and password equal to the EC2 Instance ID noted earlier.
+Now, to access the Generative AI Lab, you go to the CloudFront URL and log in with username “admin” and password equal to the EC2 Instance ID noted earlier.

 </div><div class="h3-box" markdown="1">